sophiaandtbacka/cart253/topics/final variation jam/pseudocode.md

     }

-## 3. Swirling Swallows
+## 3. Swirling Swallows // Later Changed to Swallow Circles
-Objective: create a group of circles which mimic a gulp of swallows where the mouse acts as the lead bird/circle.
+Objective: create a group of circles which mimic a gulp of swallows where the mouse acts as the lead bird/circle. //Later changed idea with experimentation to create a mouse attraction that allows for overlap and creates a sort of swallowing effect

 Title Page: title, explanation of game, enter button Data Page: title, data input for number of circles and size of circles, (maybe input for color of circles, become a bit of a theme in my other variations), enter button